bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _`O(n)`: Two pointers starting at indices `(0, len(arr) - 1)` moving towards each other_

 ---
+- [x] 173.
+Binary Search Tree Iterator (Medium)
+> Implement the `BSTIterator` class that represents an iterator over the in-order traversal of a binary search tree (BST):

+_Stack implementation of in-order traversal_

+---
 - [x] 188.
-Best Time to Buy and Sell Stock IV
+Best Time to Buy and Sell Stock IV (Hard)
 > You are given an integer array prices where `prices[i]` is the price of a given stock on the ith day, and an integer `k`.
 Find the maximum profit you can achieve.
 You may complete at most `k` transactions: i.e. you may buy at most `k` times and sell at most `k` times.

 _Use DP.
 See [solution for explanation](BestTimeToBuyAndSellStockIII.py)_